Illustration Clausewitz on horseback

 Two Clausewitz images compared.

-Immediately above, the Clausewitz on the right is the original from the portrait commissioned by the Clausewitz Gesellschaft in 1999.
-But John Amble, the editor for USMA's Modern War Institute, has gone to a lot of trouble to alter the eyes and mouth to make the Clausewitz on the right look much sterner and tougher.
-This appeared as an illustration to Steve Leonard's "'You Really Think I'm Irrelevant?
+A misuse of artwork: Immediately above, the Clausewitz on the right is from the portrait commissioned by the Clausewitz Gesellschaft in 1999.
+But the editors for USMA's Modern War Institute have gone to a lot of trouble to alter the eyes and mouth to make the Clausewitz on the right look much sterner and tougher.
+This version appeared as an illustration to Steve Leonard's "'You Really Think I'm Irrelevant?
 LOL.'
-A Letter to Clausewitz Haters from Beyond The Grave," West Point: Modern War Institute, USMA, 6 May 6 2020.
-While Leonard's article is obviously pro-Clausewitz, the distortion of a specific individual's portrait to reflect a stereotypical view of Prussian generals (which is particularly misleading in this case) is a dubious practice.
+A Letter to Clausewitz Haters from Beyond The Grave," West Point: Modern War Institute, USMA, 6 May 2020.
+While Leonard's article is obviously pro-Clausewitz, the distortion of a specific individual's portrait to reflect a stereotypical view of Prussian generals (which is particularly misleading in this case) is not a recommended practice.
+To put it politely.
+It's just as distorted as the image below—albeit in a little more targeted sense.

 Russian book cover illustration--Clausewitz mounted for battle.

-Here (above) is the 1999 Clausewitz Gesellschaft portrait adapted as the cover illustration of one Russian edition of the 1934 Russian translation [ISBN 9785699664863] of Vom Kriege.
-(Click on the image to see a larger version.)
-The version used at the top of the "Clausewitz Graphics" page has been modified—it uses a portrait head derived directly (digitally) from the original 1830 Wach painting and the excessive gold trim on the uniform coat's lower half has been removed.
+Above we see the 1999 Clausewitz Gesellschaft portrait head inserted into another painting and used as the cover illustration of one of many Russian reprints [ISBN 9785699664863] of the 1934 Russian translation of Vom Kriege.
+The version used at the top of the "Clausewitz Graphics" page has been modified—it uses a portrait head derived directly (digitally) from the original 1830 Wach painting; the excessive gold trim on the uniform coat's lower half has been removed.
+(Click on the image above to see a larger image of our version.)
+This image is OK as a metaphor on the cover of Vom Kriege—the older Clausewitz pictured is the author of that book, which certainly discusses the Russian campaign of 1812–13.
+Any image that wishes to recall the younger Clausewitz who actually fought in Russia, in Russian uniform, should use the portrait painted c.1814, as in this rendition.

-The portrait seen below is a detail from the painting "Die Tafelrunde" by Josef Schneider (1966), which shows Clausewitz drinking with some prominent comrades in Mainz in 1815.
+ANOTHER VARIATION ON WACH: The portrait seen below is a detail from the painting "Die Tafelrunde" by Josef Schneider (1966), which shows Clausewitz drinking with some prominent comrades in Mainz in 1815, when Clausewitz would have been about 35.
 It is displayed on the Clausewitz Homepage by courtesy of the Headquarters of the German Army Forces Command, Koblenz (HQ GARFCOM).
 They hold the copyright and have been known to supply high-quality photographs of it to facilitate high-quality print reproduction.
 It is based on a mirror-image of the Wach portrait.

 portrait, Clausewitz in 1815

-A fellow named Oliver Schmidt tells us that the painting was made in 1966, a gift from the municipality to the Bundeswehr corps command in Koblenz, in commemoration of the 150th anniversary of the existence of an army corps headquarters in the town.
+A fellow named Oliver Schmidt tells us that the painting was made as a gift from the municipality to the Bundeswehr corps command in Koblenz in commemoration of the 150th anniversary of the existence of an army corps headquarters in the town.
 The painter, Josef Schneider, was living in the village Emmelshausen (25 km south of Koblenz) and got 3500 DM for his work.
-Schmidt cites Rüdiger Wischemann, "Die 'Tafelrunde im von-der-Leyenschen Hof': ein Koblenzer Tafelbild von Josef Schneider, Emmelshausen."
-Berlin: dissertation.de, 2003, ISBN: 3898257576.
+Schmidt cites Rüdiger Wischemann dissertation "Die 'Tafelrunde im von-der-Leyenschen Hof': ein Koblenzer Tafelbild von Josef Schneider, Emmelshausen" (Berlin, 2003), ISBN: 3898257576.

 Clausewitz in Mainz, 1815--Thumbnail